 I had always assumed that the TR4A’s IRS was just somehow cobbled up to fit the existing frame, but it turns out to be an all-new structure. (scans courtesy of stevemckelvie’s blog).
 Triumph was quite committed to IRS, although the swing axles that they used in the Herald (CC here) and Spitfire had significant shortcomings in terms of tuck-under at the limit.
 The TR’s rear suspension is a more sophisticated design, with double-jointed axle shafts and what appear to be semi-trailing arms to locate them.

-The result was decidedly improved road-holding and comfort, and it was one of the key improvements that allowed the TR to evolve into its next incarnation, as the six cylinder TR5/TR250, and to the ultimate TR6, which was still able to provide a lot sporting pleasure without the punishing ride old-school Brit sportscars were being shunned for at the time.
+The result was decidedly improved road-holding and comfort, and it was one of the key improvements that allowed the TR to evolve into its next incarnation, as the six cylinder TR5/TR250, and to the ultimate TR6, which was still able to provide a lot sporting pleasure without the punishing ride old-school Brit sports cars were being shunned for at the time.

 The Triumphs were also know for being available with the optional Laycock de Normanville electrically operated overdrive, which could now be engaged on second and third as well as fourth, making seven closely spaced gear ratios to play with.
 That’s right up my alley.

 The only thing missing from this slightly-battered but proud daily driver is a utility trailer.
 Then I’d be truly impressed.
-Or maybe he was just buying some wire to deal with the ever-challenging Lucas electrics?
+Or maybe he was just buying some wire to deal with the Lucas electrics?

 Should we explain that “at the belt” meant at the belt pulley, a wide, flat wheel and standard feature on tractors up to about 1960 that allowed the tractor to serve as a stationary engine, driving a thresher, stationary baler, elevator, grinder, etc. by means of those long, flat belts you see in the pictures of old harvesters.
 Seems archaic, but actually quite efficient-the “belt h.p.” figure for these machines was usually higher than drawbar or p.t.o.
 And they were so cool-an old hand could get them really set up right so that the belt would rotate with hardly a vibration or bounce.
 Highly mesmerizing to a kid, and if you grew up around them you learned the value of belt dressing.